 - 1. will not provide a diploma or transcript. - 2. reserves the right not to allow a student to enroll in a new term, participate in graduation exercises, or register the student's course grade on the transcript. - 3.
 After all reasonable attempts at collecting a past due balance have failed, accounts will be referred to a collection agency.
-In the event of collection, with or without suit the student is responsible for all collection fees, court fees and attorney fees.
-In addition interest at a rate of a 18% annum will be charged on outstanding balances.
-Students should understand and that their financial obligation to Converse College constitutes an educational loan to assist in financing their education and, is not dischargeable under the United States Bankruptcy Court. - 4.
+In the event of collection, with or without suit the student is responsible for all fees of such collection, which may be up to 29%.
+The student is also responsible for any attorney fees and court costs.
+In addition, interest at a rate of 18% annum will be charged on outstanding balances.
+Students should understand that their financial obligation to Converse College constitutes an educational loan to assist in financing their education and is not dischargeable under the United States Bankruptcy Court. - 4.
 It is the student's responsibility to drop a course from your schedule and if you fail to do so you will be responsible for all tuition and fees related to the course.
 Please refer to the academic calendar for drop dates.